 Creating course-level learning outcomes is easy.
 Begin with the phrase, “By the end of this course, students will able to …” and then list the knowledge, skills, or values students should know or be able to demonstrate by the end of the course.
 5-10 objectives is a good, manageable number.

 “I could see how a skills course might have multiple learning outcomes.
 But I teach Torts,” a professor may say.
 “My learning outcome is … for them to learn Torts.”
-Perhaps, but the point is to unpack what is unexpected.
+Perhaps, but the point is to unpack what is expected.
 In a first-semester Torts class, is the focus solely on the doctrine of the subject?
 Is the professor just doing a death march through the textbook?
 Of course not.
 The course goals likely include learning how to brief, read, and synthesize cases; presenting alternative arguments; understanding the policy behind various aspects of Tort law; identifying and critiquing alternative compensation systems; and understanding particular aspects of Torts doctrine.
+And, finally, the professor also probably expects students to be able to spot and analyze Torts issues in a new hypothetical fact scenario.

 Most of us have always had objectives for our courses; the ABA standards just require us to write them down.
 One of the benefits of this exercise is that it can help identify a mismatch between objectives, teaching techniques, and assessment tools.
 Let’s say one of a professor’s goals is for a student to be able to write a well-constructed essay that analyzes a hypothetical Torts scenario, which would not be surprising since that is the assessment method on most Torts exams.
 Well if that is the case, is the professor teaching students how to write well-written essays that answer hypos?
 If not, there is an outcome-assessment mismatch.
 Either the objective must be abandoned (along with its assessment) or the professor must teach students the skills they need to meet that objective.
 If someone else is teaching essay writing—here, I’m thinking of an Academic Support program—perhaps a professor wouldn’t teach how essay writing.
 But then it shouldn’t be a course goal and the quality of essay writing shouldn’t be assessed, only the content should.